patreeceeo/art-zine-site/_issues/01-folklore/00-cover.md

 is_cover: true
 ---

-All artwork (except this cover) created at the Flying Pig Bistro Pub on March 16th, 2022.
+All artwork (except this cover) created at the [Flying Pig Bistro Pub](https://flyingpigbistropub.com) in San Francisco on March 16th, 2022.
 The cover was originally created as a flyer for the event, by me (Patrick).